 The Great Ocean Road is one of the world's most spectacular coastal drives — a 243-kilometre National Heritage-listed route that hugs Victoria's southwestern coastline from Torquay to Allansford.
 Built by returned soldiers between 1919 and 1932 as a living memorial to those who fell in World War I, and dedicated to them on completion, it is both a physical feat and a profound act of remembrance.
 The road winds past world-famous surf breaks, ancient cool-temperate rainforest, dramatic limestone stacks, charming seaside towns and a coastline that claimed over 200 ships across two centuries.
-No other drive in Australia delivers this concentration of natural spectacle.
+No other drive in Australia delivers this concentration of natural spectacle — and it forms one of the most iconic sections of Highway 1 and the Big Lap of Australia.

 The Three Faces of the Great Ocean Road